errbotio/err-backend-slackv3/docs/users.rst

 Errbot uses external libraries for most backends, which may offer additional functionality not exposed by Errbot in a generic, backend-agnostic fashion.

-It is possible to access the underlying client used by the backend you are using in order to provide functionality that isn't otherwise available.
+It is possible to access the underlying client used by the backend in order to provide functionality that isn't otherwise available from errbot's framework.
 Additionally, interacting directly with the bot internals gives you the freedom to control Errbot in highly specific ways that may not be officially supported.

 .. warning::